ComScore

 • Time Commitment: 30 minutes

 It’s not as if corn on the cob needs improvement; I just can’t help playing with my food.
-The combination of smokiness from the grill and spiciness from the sauce will blow your usual butter and salt away.
+The combination of smokiness from the grill and spiciness from the homemade aioli will blow the usual butter and salt away.

 61. Caprese Salad with Grilled Zucchini